maduce/cryptocad/README.md

 cryptocad
 =========

-Application for scrambling and/or encryption your CAD files.
+Applications for scrambling and/or encrypting your CAD files.

 Note: This is still very much in progress.
 Stay tuned for more.